 With regard to development financing, existing development assistance, government revenue, and foreign investments, continue to be important sources, but they are unlikely to be sufficient and sustainable in the long run.
 Given the upper middle-income status of the country, external assistance and donor funding may see a sharp fall.
 In the near future, it will be key to emphasise creating conditions that allow for a sharp increase in productivity and the engagement of private sector in funding development, while maintaining sufficiently high levels of growth to create fiscal space for such funding.
 If the implementation of commitments under the EU-Georgia Association Agreement continues to progress as planned, further financing opportunities will open up.

 The potential risks that could adversely affect Georgia’s development trajectory combine domestic, geo-political, as well as natural risk factors.
 Political polarization creates tensions and limits the space for constructive reconciliation of differing opinions.
 Whether these divisions will widen or narrow depends heavily on the outcome of the 2020 parliamentary election, which will be conducted according to a mainly proportional system.
 The situation around Abkhazia and South Ossetia continues to pose political, military, and security risks.
-A worsening of relations with Russia inter alia due to lack of resolution of these protracted conflicts could deteriorate the security and economic situation in Georgia.
+A worsening of relations with Russia inter alia due to the ongoing provocations by the latter and lack of resolution of these protracted conflicts could deteriorate the security and economic situation in Georgia.
 In terms of natural risks, the country is vulnerable to earthquakes, floods, droughts, and landslides and climate change is expected to put further pressure on water resources and yield a greater frequency of extreme weather events.
 The country is also vulnerable to biological disasters.

 Major gaps that need to be addressed to accelerate SDGs implementation represent horizontal issues that cut through multiple goals, such as inequalities and societal divides, which then significantly affect other problems represented by gaps in human and institutional capacities, or productivity challenges.
 To respond to these gaps, it is useful to engage the cross-cutting topics relating to reducing inequalities, including gender inequality, promoting peace and strong institutions, strengthening partnerships for sustainable development, and to focus on the need to enhance productivity, inclusivity, resilience, capacity of people and institutions, as well as innovation.